jiangwenyuan/nuster/README.md

 # Usage

-NuSTER is based on HAProxy, all directives from HAProxy are supported in nuster.
+nuster is based on HAProxy, all directives from HAProxy are supported in nuster.

 ## Basic